-Hot on the heels of this pioneering move is the BBC and its Change the Game campaign – a new comprehensive line up of women’s sport this summer with live coverage galore, documentaries, podcasts and online features
+Hot on the heels of this pioneering move was the BBC and its Change the Game campaign – a new comprehensive line up of women’s sport in the summer that boasted live coverage galore, documentaries, podcasts and online features.

-Meanwhile, talkSPORT has announced it has won the rights to broadcast the FIFA Women’s World Cup on the radio, with every England game, every Scotland game, the semi-finals and the final all broadcast live.
-Just a matter of a few years ago, this would have been completely unimaginable.
+Meanwhile, talkSPORT won the rights to broadcast the FIFA Women’s World Cup on the radio, with every England game, every Scotland game, the semi-finals and the final all broadcast live.
+Just a matter of a few years ago, that would have been completely unimaginable.

 This transformation of women’s sport, and in particular its visibility, is long overdue but hugely welcomed.
 It goes without saying that such visibility, such exposure, can only have positive ramifications for grassroots participation, and as a result, the health and well-being of a nation.
 Sport is not and never has been the sole preserve of men, and it is wonderful to see the continued growth of women’s sport.

 But there is more still to be done – and KUDOS is keen to look ahead, to partner with even more women’s teams and clubs, for we are proud to champion women’s sport and work with as many women in sport as we do – women who are redefining that well-worn, outdated rubbish about what playing sport ‘like a girl’ really means.

 KUDOS SPORTS – A LEADING SUPPLIER OF CUSTOM TEAMWEAR